digital-work-lab/open-source-project/docs/week_3_python_notebook_3.md

 `pytest` is the framework we will use to write and run tests for our code.
 While we could install it globally like `uv`, it's a best practice to install testing tools as **development dependencies** for each project.
 We will do this in Step 3.5.

-## 2. The Anatomy of a Modern Python Package
+## 2. The anatomy of a modern Python package

 A consistent structure is key.
 It allows automated tools and other developers to understand your project instantly.